-A Child Care Health Consultant (CCHC) is a health care professional, such as a registered nurse or physician assistant, who has special training and resources to help child care providers address health and safety needs specific to infants, children, and staff.
-CCHCs have an interest in and experience with children and they have knowledge of resources and regulations.
+A Child Care Health Consultant (CCHC) is a health care professional, such as a registered nurse or physician assistant, who has special training, experience, and resources to help child care providers address health and safety needs specific to infants, children, and staff.

-- CCHCs interpret Idaho Child Care Rules and the National Health and Safety Performance Standards to provide guidance to child care programs.
-They are not responsible for or involved with regulating child care facilities.
+- CCHCs identify Idaho Child Care Rules and the National Health and Safety Performance Standards to provide guidance to child care programs.
+They are not involved with regulating child care facilities.

 - CCHC Program services include consultations with individual child care facility directors/owners, families, and the community to help create environments that best support the healthy growth and development of young children.

-- CCHCs partner with child care providers to educate staff regarding a variety of health issues, from correct techniques for diapering to technical assistance for providers caring for children with special needs.
+- CCHCs partner with child care providers to educate staff regarding a variety of health issues, from correct techniques for diapering to consulting with child care providers caring for children with special needs.

-- A child care facility director/owner may self-refer for assistance
+- A child care facility director/owner, or any child care provider, may self-refer for assistance.